Is My Non-Compete Agreement Valid and Enforceable in Pennsylvania?

 as a Confidentiality clause).
 The most

-common question I am asked?
+common question we are asked?

 “Is my Non-Compete enforceable?”